 I’m from the Emily Post generation – a lover of etiquette.
-Manners and decorum are what sets us apart from primates and snowboarders ( lol – that’s a joke people, calm down!).
-Etiquette at its core contributes to everyone on the ski slopes feeling more respected, safe and comfortable, especially as ski resorts are much more-frequented (code for crowded) from discounted high-volume mega-mountain passes and people “working from home”.
+Mannersmatter, and decorum sets us apart from primates and snowboarders (lol – that’s a joke folks, calm down!).
+Etiquette at its core contributes to everyone on the ski slopes feeling more respected, safe and comfortable.
+This is especially true as ski resorts are much more-frequented (that’s code for crowded) from discounted high-volume mega-mountain passes (EPIC & IKON) and more people “working from home”.
 I haven’t seen lift lines this long since the 1980’s.

-It saddens me to read about ski-rage on the mountain, and to witness rude behavior – toward fellow skiers or ski resort employees.
-So how do we manage more politely during this modern era of “mountain mania”?
+It saddens me to read about ski-rage on the mountain, and to witness rude behavior – toward fellow skiers, riders, or ski resort employees.
+That’s not cool snow friends!
+So how do we promote more politeness during this modern era of “mountain mania”?

-Here are some Lift Line Do’s and Don’ts – and etiquette tips to elevate your ski day
+Here are some Lift Line Do’s and Don’ts – and ski etiquette tips to elevate your ski day and others!

 1. Pass or Ticket Ready: Try to have your pass or ticket readily available and scan-able BEFORE you reach the ticket checker.
-Fumbling, dropping gear and holding up the rear in the lift queue is not cool.
-Getting upset if your pass does not scan properly is not cool.
+Fumbling, dropping gear and holding up the lift queue is not cool.
+Getting upset if your pass does not scan properly is also appropriate.
 If the liftie needs to see your pass, be cooperative and polite.

 3. Communicate: Make it clear to other groups merging, and the lift attendant, how many of you are riding together.
 Don’t step on other people’s equipment or crowd them, give some space and courtesy.
 Alternate, Smile, Merge like a Zipper and Pair Up.

 4. Single?
-If you want the lift line to move along, ask if you can pair up with some fellow skiers.
-Similarly, if you pass the singles line and your chair is not full, politely invite a single or two to fill your chair or Gondi.
+If you want the lift line to move along, ask if you can pair up with some other skiers.
+Similarly, if you are next to the singles line and your chair is not full, politely invite a single or two to fill your chair or Gondi.
 Fill the lift to the best of your ability, and don’t let chairs go empty – its one of the 10 skiing commandments.

 5. Listen and Love your Liftees: They’re just doing their job to try to make everyone’s ski day go smoothly.
-Its not easy organizing distracted cattle into lanes, and groups of 4, 6, and now 8 at Big Sky and Loon’s 8 pack chairs, plus Gondola math at 8, 10, 12!
+Its not easy organizing distracted cattle into lanes to load a fast moving 800-pound chair.
+This is especially true now with 6-pack chairs at Vail, and 8-packs at Big Sky, Sunday River and Loon.
+Then there’s exponential Gondola math of 8, 10, 12!

-6. Hang Up the Phone – Pay Attention: As you approach the loading area, be sure your phone is put away, and you are ready.
-Nothing frustrates your fellow skiers more after waiting than you jamming up the lift line letting chairs go empty, or worse stopping the lift! #Jerry #Gaper See Skier Pet Peeves
+6. Hang Up the Phone – Pay Attention as you approach the loading area, be sure your phone is put away, and you are ready.
+Nothing frustrates your fellow skiers more after waiting in line than you jamming up the lift load process letting chairs go empty, or worse causing the lift to stop! #Jerry #Gaper See Skier Pet Peeves

-7. Once on the Chair – Bar Down: Getting on the chair, sit, lean back and prepare for the safety bar to come down, or announce – “I’d like to put the bar down”.
-Its courtesy, safety, and in many states – the law, to bring the safety bar down as soon as possible, but not banging heads of the unprepared – so let your passengers know.
+7. Once on the Chair – Bar Down: Getting on the chair – sit, lean back and prepare for the safety bar to come down, or announce – “I’d like to put the bar down”.
+Its courtesy, safety, and in many states – the law, to bring the safety bar down as soon as possible.
+Don’t bang heads over this, make sure your riders are prepared – simply let your passengers know “bar down.”
 Also don’t lift the safety bar till the sign at the top that indicates to raise the bar.
 In Europe there are strict laws for safety bars and often the bar is locked down until just feet from the top terminal.
-Meanwhile, enjoy the foot rest and your secure ride.
+So, enjoy the footrest and your secure ride.

 9. Keep ‘Er Movin’: Disembarking from the lift, move away from the unloading area to make it safe for the next batch to unload.
 Gather your group away from the flow of traffic.